6 Limits, l’Hopital’s rule, Maximum, Minimum and Calculus of Variations

 the rate of change of \(C\) is

 where \(C\equiv [C]\) etc. for clarity.
-This can be re-written using \(A_0-A=B_0-B=C_0+C=D_0+D\), where the subscript \(0\) indicates the initial amount, and if initially only \(A\) and \(B\) are present,
+Re-writing the equation using \(A_0-A=B_0-B=C_0+C=D_0+D\), where the subscript \(0\) indicates the initial amount, and assuming initially that only \(A\) and \(B\) are present so that \(C_0=D_0=0\) then

 which can be integrated but we are interested in the equilibrium when the rate of change is zero.
 Letting \(C_e\) be the equilibrium amount gives